-If you have children at Central, Island City Elementary, La Grande Middle School, or La Grande High School as well as children enrolled at one of the CEP schools, please make sure when filling out the free and reduced application to include your students at the CEP school.
+If you have children at Central, Island City Elementary, La Grande Middle School, or La Grande High School as well as children enrolled at one of the CEP schools, please make sure when filling out the free and reduced application to include your students at the CEP school and all household members.

-Students having cold lunch at our CEP schools do have to pay for a milk if they choose to have one.
+Students having cold lunch at any of our schools, or our CEP schools do have to pay for a milk if they choose to have one, even those children that are free or reduced.
 Cost is $.50 cents.
 Or if a student having Breakfast or Lunch want an extra milk the cost is also $0.50.

 2018-19 Meal Prices

 Breakfast and Lunch are offered each school day at all schools.
 Please check with your student's school for their meal serving time.
 If you plan to eat with your student, let the front desk know before 8:30 am.
 We ask all visitors to pay at the main office before you have your meal.

 The Oregon legislature provided funding to eliminate the reduced price payment for School Breakfast and Lunch.
 For school year 2018-19, breakfast and lunch will be accessible at no charge to students who qualify for reduced price meals.